Vyeche/playground/feature-b.md

 - It looks like I can't yet find the tree.
 - I had another thought.
 I can delete the old feature A Branch.
+- I deleted the A branch.
+Everything seems okay.
+World is still a world.